tvdboom/ATOM/README.md

 * **impute: string, optional (default=None)**
 Strategy for the imputing of missing values.
 Possible strategies are:
 	+ None to not perform any imputation
+	+ 'remove' to remove columns with any missing value
 	+ 'mean' to impute with the mean of feature
 	+ 'median' to impute with the median of feature
 	+ 'most_frequent' to impute with the most frequent value (only option for categorical features)